seznam/slo-exporter/docs/defining_new_slo.md

 This SLI would be computed per event of the observed phenomenon.
 Most common use-case would be observing each HTTP request result or result of some async job triggered by the user.

+> Event based approach if the main intended usage for slo-exporter

 ##### Advantages
 - Actually reflects impact of the outage on users (if an outage happens but no one uses the service no one cares)
 - Reflects the amount of the outage impact (outage in prime time affects the EB more than in low traffic periods of a day)